balqeesAlfasatlah/city-explorer/README.md

 ## Credit and Collaborations
 ---
-## feature 1 : Map
+## feature 1 : display the weather for any city

-+ Name of feature: display map
++ Name of feature: display weather

-+ Estimate of time needed to complete: 25 min
++ Estimate of time needed to complete: day

 + Start time: 2:15 pm

-+ Finish time: 2:40 pm
++ Finish time: 2am

-+ Actual time needed to complete: 15 min
++ Actual time needed to complete: week

 ---

-## feature 2 : Error
+## feature 2 : display movies

-+ Name of feature: Error msg
++ Name of feature: movies

 + Estimate of time needed to complete: 3 hours